immunefi-team/Bounty_Boosts/Alchemix/31470 - [SC - Critical] Bribing protocols pay bribes but dont get emiss....md

 # Bribing protocols pay bribes but don't get emissions, undermining incentives

-Submitted on Sun May 19 2024 20:10:23 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 02:10:23 UTC by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31470